nebrius/rprez/README.md

 RPrez does two things very differently from existing presentation software:

 - This project separates the creation of a presentation and the delivery of a presentation into two separate steps.
-This project only handles the delivery of a presentation, and you can use other tools to create the slides.
+This project only handles the delivery of a presentation, and you can use other tools to create the slides (such as markdown-based presentation tools).
 - This project also reverses the normal "presenter view" style of setup.
 In this project, you're presented a list of monitors, and can assign any view you want to any monitor.
     - Current views include "Audience" (aka just the slide), "Speaker" (traditional presenter view with notes, next slide, etc.), and "Clock" (a large countdown, replacing the need for a separate countdown timer).
 In the future I'd also like to add captioning and even language translation.